What is Erectile Dysfunction?

 For patients with more severe Erectile Dysfunction or those that cannot take the tablets because they are on certain tablets for their heart condition, there are other treatments available: one to particularly mention is an injection which is self-administered by the patient or his partner, called Invicorp.
 It is highly effective and virtually painless.
 It is particularly useful for those patients who have severe Erectile Dysfunction following radical prostatectomy or those with type 2 diabetes where tablets are often ineffective.

-Remember if you are a diabetic and have failed to get an adequate response to tablets then this may be due to testosterone deficiency which will be checked for a the Clinic.
+Remember if you are a diabetic and have failed to get an adequate response to tablets then this may be due to testosterone deficiency and it will be suggested that you get a testosterone blood test.